DanciuA004/Year3Project/diary.md

 Started work on final report.

 ### Monday the 10th of February 2025
-Coppied PvP to PvE, started working towards a basic version of the Ai that randomly selects a move to make.
+Copied PvP to PvE, started working towards a basic version of the Ai that randomly selects a move to make.

 ### Sunday the 9th of February 2025
 Finished connecting the back end to GUI for game.
-Had to add a grid pane to contain all the circles, updated dropDisc() method to return int instead of boolean to update GUI.
+Had to add a grid pane to contain all the circles, updated dropDisc() method to return int instead of Boolean to update GUI.

 ### Friday the 7th of February 2025
 Continued work on GUI,